fmay/cc-js-intro-1-variables/.guides/sections.md

 layout: ""

 ---
-One thing you will notice in `example.js`, which should be inthe left hand panel, is that javascript statements end the line with a `;` character.
+One thing you will notice in `example.js`, which should be in the left hand panel, is that javascript statements end the line with a `;` character.
 We will go into this in more detail another time, but for now follow these guidelines

 - use a semi-colon at the end of a line unless that line ends in a `{` character (a so called 'block' delimiter).

 ---
 title: Variables in action
-files: []
+files:
+  - path: example.js
+    action: open
+    panel: 0
+    ref: " // Create a canvas x=50 and y=10, 400 side and 300 high"
+    lineCount: 13
 editable: true
 layout: ""

 ---
-Press 'Preview' (right most menu at the top) and you'll see a yellow circle drawn on a red background and hear a sound being played.
+Press 'Preview' (right most menu at the top) or **[Click here](open_preview index.html)** and you'll see a yellow circle drawn on a red background and hear a sound being played.
 This is all done using Javascript and we're going to see some variables in use here.

 Variables are one of the fundamental things in any programming language. so let's figure out what they do and why.